Google Analytics Squarespace Integration

 What Squarespace's built-in analytics covers well: Overall traffic trends, popular pages, geographic data, traffic sources at a high level, and basic sales metrics for Commerce sites.
 The interface is clean and easier for non-technical users than GA4.

 Where it falls short compared to GA4: No event-level tracking, no conversion funnel analysis, no audience segmentation, no real-time user behavior, limited traffic source attribution, and no ability to track custom events.
-You cannot see which marketing channel produces actual conversions - only which produces traffic.
+You cannot see which marketing channel produces actual conversions, only which produces traffic.

 Why you need both: Squarespace analytics gives you a fast daily health check.
-GA4 gives you the data needed for real marketing decisions - which blog posts convert readers to leads, which ad campaigns produce buyers versus browsers, and where visitors exit your checkout.
+GA4 gives you the data needed for real marketing decisions, which blog posts convert readers to leads, which ad campaigns produce buyers versus browsers, and where visitors exit your checkout.
 Use Squarespace analytics for quick checks and GA4 for anything requiring decisions.

 Configuring GA4 Events and Conversions